“How’s it going?” “How are you?” “How’s life?”

 Give me a sec to catch my breath.

-Let’s return to where we started and talk about the power of the unassuming act of telling someone you “can’t complain” when they ask you how you’re doing.
+Let’s return to real life, to where we started and talk about the power of the unassuming act of telling someone you “can’t complain” when they ask you how you’re doing.

 You may have a pretty good idea now of what I’m going to say.